0ssamaak0/DLTA-AI/docs/Installation/full installation.md

 ## Install Pytorch

-install [pytorch](https://pytorch.org/get-started/locally/) according to your device and your OS, if you have GPU, choose CUDA version, otherwise choose CPU version
+First, you need to install [pytorch](https://pytorch.org/get-started/locally/) according to your device and your OS, if you have GPU, choose CUDA version, otherwise choose CPU version

 Example:
 ```
 conda install pytorch torchvision torchaudio .... -c pytorch>
 ```

-## 1. Using pip
+## Option 1: Using pip
+Installation using pip is more easier since it handles all dependencies
 ```
 pip install DLTA-AI
 ```